oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/free_modules.md

 ## Elements of Free Modules

+The abstract supertype for all elements of finitely presented modules over commutative rings in OSCAR is `ModuleFPElem{T}`.
-The abstract type for elements of free modules in OSCAR is `AbstractFreeModElem{T}`.
+The abstract type for elements of free modules is `AbstractFreeModElem{T} <: ModuleFPElem{T}`.
 Its concrete descendant `FreeModElem{T}` implements an element $f$ of a free module $F$ as a sparse row, that is, as an object of type `SRow{T}`.
 This object specifies the coordinates of $f$ with respect to the basis of standard unit vectors of $F$.
 To create an element, enter its coordinates as an object